AI for Marketers

 Postiz

-Postiz schedules and generates posts to thirty-plus networks using AI agents — broader native coverage than Buffer or Hootsuite.
-For agencies and multi-brand teams, the network breadth alone is the buy reason.
-The "AI agent" framing means it'll also draft platform-native variants rather than cross-posting one block of copy everywhere — a quiet but meaningful upgrade.
+Postiz schedules and generates posts across thirty-plus networks using AI agents, broader native coverage than Buffer or Hootsuite.
+For agencies and multi-brand teams, the network breadth alone is the reason to buy.
+And because the agents draft platform-native variants instead of cross-posting one block of copy everywhere, you get a quiet but real quality upgrade.

 Tweetback